 Apple's iPhone and iPad have done exceedingly well in Japan.
 The latest iPhone 6 is still the number one phone in Japan trouncing Samsung's Galaxy offerings.
 So it's not all that surprising to hear from Japan's Jiji news service that Japan's Prime Minister Abe Shinzo was pleased to announce that "Apple has decided to undertake cutting-edge R&D in Japan."

 There was great interest in the Apple community when Aaron Sorkin began pumping up his new project about the biopic of Apple's co-founder Steve Jobs.
 Not many enjoyed the rushed "Jobs" movie that starred Ashton Kutcher, so there was a gap to fill.
 Sorkin later talked about writing the Steve Jobs character.
 Yet the main characters that were initially cast for the movie are by and large dropping out.
 For three of the top actors to drop out of this film in such short order, there must be something terrible about the script that the actors don't want to be associated with.
 Yet no one has come forward to say just what they objected to.

-The US Patent and Trademark Office officially published a series of 34 newly granted patents for Apple Inc. today.
-In this particular report we cover Apple's granted patent relating to iTunes for iOS based devices and specifically the upgraded "Movie" section of iTunes.
-The second granted patent that we highlight is Apple's iDevice magnetometer that relates to their iOS "Maps" application.
-To top off our report we provide with a full listing of the remaining patents that were granted to Apple today.
+The US Patent and Trademark Office officially published a series of 33 newly granted patents for Apple Inc. today.
+In this particular report we cover Apple's live 3D user interface designed for iDevices like the iPhone.
+We wrap up this week's granted patent report with our traditional listing of the remaining granted patents that were issued to Apple today.